soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

   - Label metadata
 - Store metadata

-For use wit AI/ML (e.g. LLMs), addiotnally it might become useful to store the knowledge content (training ML models), or relevant fragments (explainnable AI)
+For use wit AI/ML (e.g. LLMs), additionally it might be interesting to ingest and store the knowledge content itself (training ML models), or relevant fragments (explainnable AI).
+This is subject of the 2nd and 3rd interation and the development of LLM/Chatbot functionality on the SWR.

 List of knowledge repositories
 - CORDIS: SparQL / REST endpoints / no metadata